dimss1979/fec-ldpc-codec/README.md

 ## 🔒 Confidentiality Notice

-All source code in this repository was developed independently based solely on public standards (e.g., academic LDPC literature).
+All source code in this repository was developed **independently**, based only on **public standards and academic knowledge**.

-No confidential or proprietary information from any company, internship, or NDA-protected source is used.
+No confidential, proprietary, or NDA-restricted information is used.

 ---

 ## 📜 License

-This project is licensed under the **MIT License**.
-You may use it for research, education, and commercial applications.
+MIT License — free for research, education, and commercial use.

 ---

 ## 🤝 Contributing

-Pull requests are welcome.
+Pull requests welcome!
-For major changes, please open an issue first.
+For significant changes, please open an issue first.

 ---

 ## ⭐ Acknowledgements

-Developed as part of research in
-**Forward Error Correction (FEC)** and **physical-layer communications**.
+Developed as part of research in **Forward Error Correction (FEC)** and **physical-layer wireless communications**.

-If this repository is useful, please consider giving it a ⭐ on GitHub!
+If this repository helps you, please consider giving it a ⭐!